For people who want to take control of their own deaths

 What will it be like?

 We will choose a place and time together that works for all of us.
-We will use a needle to put a plastic tube into your vein and then inject 3 medications.
-About one minute after the first medication you will be asleep.
+You have the choice to drink the medication or we will use a needle to put a plastic tube into your vein and then inject 3 medications.
+With the injections, about one minute after the first medication you will be asleep.
 Your heart will stop in about 10 minutes.
+With the oral medication, you will fall asleep within about 10 minutes and stop breathing in less than one hour.
+We need to be nearby to give the medication by injection if the oral mediation takes longer.

 Please call 604-620-9334 to leave a message or email email@example.com to set up an appointment for a consultation.